yoriiis/abtasty-debugger/assets/store.md

 Browser extension that simplifies the debugging of A/B tests from AB Tasty and adds useful informations.

-Display A/B tests available on the current page and vizualize targeting, variations and trackings information.
-For example, if a test does not display, the extension displays invalid targets.
+Display A/B tests available on the current page and detail their informations such as variations and trackings and targetings.
+For example, if a test does not display, the extension displays the current variation and invalid targets.

 Features: